 The bridge should take a short 5 minutes to walk through.
 For an even more aesthetic view of its structure, plan your visit to see it at night, as the walkway will be lit up by multi-coloured LED lights.

-Exit the Alexandra Arch and walk around 15 minutes down the road to Labrador MRT Station.
+After exiting the Alexandra Arch, walk around 15 minutes down the road to Labrador MRT Station.
 From the MRT station’s exit, you’ll be able to find a route to Berlayer Creek.

 You’ll be able to spot this structure behind the MRT Station.
 Walk towards it, and the Berlayer Creek boardwalk is further inside.